Hacker-Code-J/hacker-code-j.github.io/about.md

 ---
+layout: page
 title: About
-layout: page
 permalink: /about/
 ---

-Introduce yourself: background, interests, what you’re looking for…
+This is an about page.
+Describe your mission here.